samcat437/Milestone-3/README.md

 This project was very difficult for me, especially with a busy summer work schedule.
 I was initially slowed down due to having to install flask migrate software, which wasn't covered in the course.
 The tutors helped me implement this as the when I updated my model and tried to create the database, I could not overwrite it.

 I then had trouble creating a model that would display flash messages.
-I then tried toasts, but I couldn't figure out how to implement the javascript with jinja.
-I eventually reverted back to the simple h4, just so that the messages would come through.
+I then tried toasts, but I couldn't figure out how to implement the Javascript with jinja.
+I eventually reverted to the simple h4, just so that the messages would come through.
 I spent a lot of time getting the models to work for the confirmation messages of the delete functions.
 Thankfully they seem functional.

 One bug I didn't squash that I wanted to but ran out of time was that if the user doesn't submit event details and then navigate towards another page and then return, the app will display the my_wedding_details page rather than the my_wedding page.
 I tried to fix by passing in an detailsAdded argument when the redirect function was called and then using jinja logic, but it didn't work, so I deleted it.
+Also, if you are a returning user and have deleted your details, it is displaying my_wedding_details rather than wedding_details.
 More logic is needed and will be added in future builds.

-I also was not able to add the admin logic to the ability to edit or delete other's reviews in time.
+I also was not able to add the admin logic to stop the ability to edit or delete other's reviews before submission.
 This will be a future feature.

-The flash messages have also ruined the padding a bit, which you can see in the test screenshot on the log out page.
+The h4 flash messages have also ruined the padding a bit, which you can see in the test screenshot on the log out page.
 If in the future I can get the modals to work, this will improve the user experience.

 ## Testing